 Church personnel is defined by the Diocese’s policy as:

 - Religious sisters and brothers

-- All employees and all volunteers who have access to minors while serving in organizations and/or programs sponsored by or endorsed by local parishes and school.
+- All employees and volunteers who have access to minors or vulnerable adults while serving in organizations and/or programs sponsored by or endorsed by local parishes and/or schools.

 The Office of Child and Youth Protection oversees the implementation, management, and processing of all forms necessary to conduct the appropriate background screening investigations.

 - A criminal history record check, national or international as indicated